Can you use retinol and Azelaic Acid together?

 If you’re dealing with acne or dark spots AND you have sensitive skin that can’t tolerate retinol, then Azelaic acid is the best option for you.
 It does the job without irritating your skin.

-- The Ordinary Azelaic Acid Suspension 10% (£5.50): Available at Asos, Beauty Bay, Cult Beauty and Feel Unique
+- The Ordinary Azelaic Acid Suspension 10% (£5.50): This serum has a thick texture that’s not the most pleasant to use.
+But if you’re on a strict budget and want to try azelaic acid, it’ll do the anti-acne and skin-brightening jobs.
+Available at Asos, Beauty Bay, Cult Beauty and Feel Unique

 Can You Use Retinol And Azelaic Acid Together?